 ‘They know what’s being going on, Petunia,’ he said soothingly.
 ‘They know that Harry went missing.
 I’m sure they’re just concerned.
 We can go round tomorrow, if you like, to let them know he’s back.
 We’ll thank them for all their help and smooth things over nicely.’

-Mrs Dursley looked up at him uncertainly.
-She was chewing at her bottom lip like a small, anxious child.
+Mrs Dursley was chewing at her bottom lip now, like a small, anxious child.
 She’d never looked more weak and pathetic.

 ‘What if they try and take Dudley away?’
 She whispered.
 ‘What if they say he’s not safe here?’